 details of procedures for receiving and addressing complaints from the community concerning traffic issues associated with truck movements to and from the quarry.

 measures to ensure that the provisions of the Traffic Management Plan are implemented and complied with.

+The Traffic Management Plan is required to be approved by Transport for NSW and Council’s Director Technical Services prior to the disturbance of the extension extraction area.

 The quarry operator shall maintain accurate records of the extraction quantities and traffic movement to and from the subject site.
 These records shall be kept on site and be available for inspection at the request of either of the Consent Authority or Transport for NSW.